adamsilver/fdpb/03-Book-A-Flight.md

 First, users have to choose an origin and destination.
 That is, places to fly from and to.
 Without this information the service can't offer any flights.
 What's the best way of asking users for this information?

 As designers, we should try and use the features that are native to the browser.
 This is because, generally speaking, they are are familiar (due to convention) and fully accessible out of the box.
 They also require far less work to implement.
-Browsers offer 3 suitable native controls.
-We're going to look at each of them now and play them off against each other.
+Browsers have 4 native form controls: select boxes, radio buttons, search boxes and more recently, datalists.
+We'll analayse each of these first, followed by a deep-dive into implementating a custom solution from scratch.

 ### Select box